How to Get More Google Reviews as a Dentist (2026)

 Book a Free Demo →Explore more guides and tools for dental practice growth.

-Browse Resources →<Sources & References
+Browse Resources →Sources & References

 Frequently Asked Questions

-Yes, if done compliantly.
+Yes, when done compliantly.
 Google prohibits incentives and review gating.
 HIPAA prohibits referencing treatments in messages.
 The FTC requires honest, non-selective solicitation.
 Send every qualifying patient the same direct review link to stay compliant.

-Track five metrics monthly: ask rate (target 90-100%), SMS click rate (25-35%), email click rate (10-15%), monthly review count (20-30), and average star rating (4.7+).
-Optimize the single weakest metric each month using single-variable testing.
+Track five metrics monthly: ask rate (target 90 to 100 percent), SMS click rate (25 to 35 percent), email click rate (10 to 15 percent), monthly review count (20 to 30), and average star rating (4.7 plus).
+Optimize the weakest metric each month using single-variable testing.

 Was this article helpful?